 As a result of the Business Combination, the Company was appointed as the sole managing member of Symbotic Holdings.
 Symbotic Holdings is a limited liability company that is treated as a partnership for U.S. federal income tax purposes and for most applicable state and local income taxes.
 Any taxable income or loss generated by Symbotic Holdings is passed through to and included in the taxable income or loss of its members, including the Company, on a pro rata basis, subject to applicable tax regulations.
 The Company is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to its allocable share of any taxable income or loss of Symbotic Holdings.
 The Company recorded zero income tax expense for the period of June 7, 2022, through June 25, 2022, which is the period following the Business Combination, as the Company incurred a pre-tax loss for the period and recorded a full valuation allowance against its deferred tax assets.
 Prior to the close of the Business Combination, our financial reporting predecessor, Legacy Warehouse was treated as a pass-through entity for tax purposes and no provision, except for certain foreign subsidiaries which are taxed in their respective foreign jurisdictions, was made in the consolidated financial statements for income taxes.
 Any income tax items for the periods prior to the close of the Business Combination are related to the applicable subsidiary companies that are subject to foreign income tax.
-In fiscal year 2021 Legacy Warehouse was treated as a pass-through status and foreign subsidiaries having a full valuation allowance against their deferred tax assets.
+In fiscal year 2021 Legacy Warehouse was treated as a pass-through entity for tax purposes and had certain foreign subsidiaries.
+No income tax expense was recorded in 2021 due to Legacy Warehouse's pass-through status and foreign subsidiaries having a full valuation allowance against their deferred tax assets.